Hero background

 Of course, we’re biased, but we think we’re pretty great to work with.
 We’re a small team of around 20 passionate and dedicated people who work either fully remotely or in a hybrid arrangement.
 We currently based in Naarm (Melbourne) and have team members in country Victoria, Tasmania and Timor-Leste.

 We try to connect in person as much as possible.
-Our most recent all-staff retreat took place in Warburton in 2024, the year before that in Melbourne and Mparntwe (Alice Springs) in 2022.
-They were pretty magical experiences.
+Our most recent all-staff retreat took place in Warburton in 2024, and we are heading to the Yarra Valley in 2026.
+They are a time to come together as a team and find the joy.

 Now to what we actually do…